The Taming of the Wu: Plot

 Opening Quote: "Nothing is so painful to the human mind as a great and sudden change."

-Adalind(Claire Coffee) is reunited with Diana(Hannah R. Loyd) in an industrial building while Renard(Sasha Roiz) watches with bodyguards in the background.
+Adalind (Claire Coffee) is reunited with Diana (Hannah R. Loyd) in an industrial building while Renard (Sasha Roiz) watches with bodyguards in the background.

-Wu(Reggie Lee) is being examined in a hospital room when Nick(David Giuntoli) and Hank(Russell Hornsby) walk in.
-The Doctor tells them that Wu has a concussion and needs to stay for a couple more tests.
+Wu (Reggie Lee) is being examined in a hospital room when Nick (David Giuntoli) and Hank (Russell Hornsby) walk in.
+The doctor tells them that Wu has a concussion and needs to stay for a couple more tests.
 After she leaves Hank asks Wu what he remembers and Wu says he remembers staking out Monroe then waking up in the hospital.
 Nick and Hank tell him to get some rest then leave.
 In the corridor outside they discuss how they are worried about Wu and decide to keep an eye on him.
-A strange man walks up to Wu's door and looks through, he then makes a call to tell someone that he's found Wu and that Wu is in the hospital.
+A strange man walks up to Wu's door and looks through, then makes a call to tell someone that he's found Wu and that Wu is in the hospital.

-Meisner(Damien Puckler) enters a house at night and finds two dead bodies inside along with a Black Claw symbol on the wall.
+Meisner (Damien Puckler) enters a house at night and finds two dead bodies inside along with a Black Claw symbol on the wall.
 As he's leaving a man enters, Meisner asks where "she" is and when the man doesn't tell him the two of them fight.
-Meisner is knocked to the floor but Trubel(Jacqueline Toboni) shows up and saves him.
+Meisner is knocked to the floor but Trubel (Jacqueline Toboni) shows up and saves him.
 Then Meisner picks up a photo of Diana from the floor.

 Back in the old industrial building Diana asks Adalind if she's going with her, but when Renard tell her that Adalind has a few things to do first her eyes glow purple and the walls begin to shake.
 Renard manages to calm her down and the two of them go, leaving a scared looking Adalind behind.

-Hank and Zuri(Sharon Leal) are having are having a romantic night together and washing up after a meal before they kiss.
+Hank and Zuri (Sharon Leal) are having a romantic night together and washing up after a meal before they kiss.

-Sean tucks Diana into bed before going downstairs where he meets Conrad Bonaparte(Shaun Toub).
-Bonaparte tells Renard the Adalind must join them otherwise she will have to be killed, and that Renard should convince Nick to join them as well.
+Sean tucks Diana into bed before going downstairs where he meets Conrad Bonaparte (Shaun Toub).
+Bonaparte tells Renard that Adalind must join them otherwise she will have to be killed, and that Renard should convince Nick to join them as well.